What is Research Integrity?

-As stated in the RCR guidelines:
+As stated in the Research Integrity guidelines:

 “Before beginning the research or recruiting the researchers, all parties within the research project or team (the employer, the principal investigator, and the team members) agree on the researchers’ rights, responsibilities, and obligations, principles concerning authorship, and questions concerning archiving and accessing the data.
 These agreements may be further specified during the course of the research.”